kessler/aws-sls-docker-deployer/README.md

 # aws-sls-docker-deployer

 Creates docker images to deploy serverless lambdas to aws linux.
-This is good for when you have native deps that needs to be compiled to aws linux before they are used.
+This is good for when you have native deps that need to be compiled to aws linux before they are used.

 Basically, runs `npm install` / `pipenv install` inside the container and then runs `serverless deploy`